ealcobaca/pymfe/README.md

 print(ft)
 ```

-If you want to extract metafeatures from a pre-fitted machine learning model (from `sklearn package`), you can use the `extract_from_model` method, without the need for use the training data:
+If you want to extract metafeatures from a pre-fitted machine learning model (from `sklearn package`), you can use the `extract_from_model` method without needing to use the training data:

 ```python
 import sklearn.tree